IOS photo file formats

 Why your new iPhone photos may not show up on your website

-Did you take the best ever photo on your iPhone and upload it to your WordPress website, only to find out it’s the wrong format and won’t display?
-This is a recent problem affecting new IOS photo file formats.
+Did you take the best ever photo on your iPhone and upload it to your WordPress website, only to find it’s the wrong format and won’t display?
+This is a fairly recent problem caused by new IOS photo file formats becoming standard within Apple products.

 File formats are indicated by the letters that come after the dot on the photos’s filename.
-You will be unaware of them when seeing the photo on your phone, and even a computer will only reveal them if it is set up right.
 These letters, called the file extension, tell you what kind of document you are looking at.
 They will even tell you whether or not that file will open on the computer you are using.

 For example, document.pages (the extension is .pages) will probably not open on a windows computer, because Pages is an Apple word-processor.
 Likewise, document.docx, created by the Windows word-processor Word, will open on a mac computer (because Apple is slightly smarter) but if you edit it and try to save it, it will turn into document.pages.